 What does it take to make a good design and a great piece of art?
 A color palette!
 Here are some fun and easy acrylic paint art ideas and how to use a color palette to make your own custom art.

 Have you ever wondered what people do with all those pretty color palettes you see on Pinterest?
-Last week I shared some of my favorite ways to use color palettes (other than just drooling over them) and today I want to show you how easy it is to make a custom art project based on your favorite color palette.
+Last week I shared some of my favorite ways to use color palettes (other than just drooling over them) and today I want to show you how easy it is to make abstract paintings based on your favorite color palette.

 Psst.
 I’ve got a little secret for you.
 You know what it takes to make a good design and a great piece of art?
 A color palette!

 I’ve got three paintings that you can do, based on one of my favorite color palettes.
 It’s fun, full of vibrant colors, and perfect for summer.

 You don’t have to use the color palette I chose, though.
 I’ll show you how to pick your own paints, so you can use different colors in any palette you like.